 Since first announced in early 2020, the pizza making world has been talking about the Gozney Dome – a massive, fully-featured, high-tech outdoor pizza oven.
-The Dome compares to other premium pizza ovens, like the Ooni Karu 16 and the Ooni Pro 16, but what sets them apart?
-Hopefully this comparative review will answer that.
+We’ve been using this oven since the initial launch, and we love it.
+But how does the Dome compare to other premium pizza oven brands, namely Ooni, in 2023?

 Ooni vs Gozney Dome Pizza Ovens In Numbers

 The following is a quick comparison of the tech specs of the Ooni Koda 16 and the Ooni Karu 16 compared with the Gozney Dome.